 But every single day there was a voice inside my heart saying, ‘Shan, is this what you want to do for the rest of your life?’

 Was there a job out there in the big wide world that I would ever be passionate about?

-In 2003, I joined the local photography society..
-I bought a simple digital camera and spent most of my days off creating photos.
+In 2003, I joined the local photography society.
+I bought a simple digital camera and spent most of my days off taking photos.
 It gave me so much joy!
-Surprisingly, I was winning the monthly competitions and awarded the grand champion of the photographer of the year.
+I was surprised that I kept winning the monthly competitions and I won the club's Photographer of the Year award.

 So I took the leap of faith... and jumped